Student Employment Guidelines

 Top of Page

-Students must log into the Human Resources System and record their hours for their respective job(s) for the appropriate pay period.
+Students must log into Workday and record hours worked for their respective job(s) for the appropriate pay period.
 It is the responsibility of each student employee to record their hours by the end of each pay period.
-This is the path to use once logged into the system:

-Supervisors must review the student timesheets for accuracy, edit as necessary (always notifying a student if changes are made), and approve them in the Human Resources System in accordance with the published schedule.
-You will find an instruction guide for approving time on the Using Faculty & Staff Self Service page.
+Supervisors must review the student timesheets for accuracy, edit as necessary (always notifying a student if changes are made), and approve them in Workday in accordance with the published payroll schedule.

 Top of Page